nmbr73/Kernfusion/Wiki/Fusion and Resolve/Fusion/Fusion.md

 It's recommend to start with the [Tutorial](https://youtu.be/nWk6kY6wleU) on the [Official Blackmagic Design YouTube Channel](https://www.youtube.com/channel/UCufB8sMVyP9JEScMjLz74YA).

-After that you can check out the YouTube channels on our [[Plugins/Krokodove/index|Krokodove]] page.
+After that you can check out the YouTube channels on our [[Krokodove]] page.

 If you are coming from an After Effects or Nuke environment, check out our [[After Effects to Fusion]] and [[Nuke to Fusion]] Pages.